Key Takeaways

 These exceptional characteristics make it a noble material sought after by the greatest fashion houses.
 French silk is found in haute lingerie, ties and luxury accessories.

-It is essential for wedding dresses, tailored suits, and certain vintage pieces.
+It is essential for wedding dresses, tailor-made suits, and certain vintage pieces.
 Its infinite variations of touches, colors and patterns make it a precious textile.

-Also read: How does the worm weave silk?
+Also read: How the worm weaves silk ?

 The future of silk production in France